Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 Lumina-Image 2.0 (2025/01/22)

-Lumina-Image 2.0 aims to provide a unified and efficient image generative framework that excels in generating high-quality images with strong text-image alignment across diverse generation and editing tasks
+Lumina-Image 2.0 aims to provide a unified and efficient image generative framework that excels in generating high-quality images with strong text-image alignment across diverse generation and editing tasks [34].
+Building upon the Lumina series’ foundation, the model consolidates multiple generation tasks into a cohesive framework, optimizing performance and efficiency to cater to a wide range of image generation applications while achieving competitive scores across multiple benchmarks including FID and CLIP metrics.

 Architecturally, Lumina-Image 2.0 advances beyond Lumina-Next-T2I by introducing a unified Next-DiT architecture that seamlessly integrates text-to-image generation and image editing capabilities within a shared framework.
-The model maintains the Lumina series’ architectural strengths including 3D RoPE
+The model maintains the Lumina series’ architectural strengths including 3D RoPE [50], frequency-aware scaling, and flow-based formulation, while enhancing the framework to support both generation and editing operations efficiently.
+This unified approach enables the model to leverage shared representations and training strategies across different image generation modalities.

 - Unified Next-DiT framework seamlessly integrating generation and editing (vs generation-only focus)